-Food and wine is an important (many say vital!) aspect of any ski holiday and we pride ourselves on providing great quality food and wine for you to enjoy.
+Food and wine is a vital aspect of any ski holiday and we pride ourselves on providing great quality food and wine for you to enjoy.
 Our food is well thought out, freshly prepared and cooked in the chalets.
 Where possible we use local butchers, bakers and greengrocers and we provide a locally sourced, delicious cheese board.

-Unlike some other companies we can offer you vegetarian, vegan and coeliac options with no extra charges but they must be booked before you travel to enable our staff to source alternative ingredients.
+DIETARIES – Unlike some other companies we can cater for all dietary requirements with no extra charge.
+This must however. be booked before you travel to enable our staff to source alternative ingredients and accommodate the menus to suit your dietary needs.
 If you have any other requirements, please discuss before booking.

 Breakfast – In our larger chalets a member of the chalet team will be with you from 7:30am to prepare fresh eggs, cooked to your preference – boiled, scrambled, fried or poached along with bacon and porridge to sustain you on the slopes.
 Freshly delivered French bread, a selection of jams, yogurts and cereals are also available for you to help yourself to, alongside freshly brewed tea and coffee.
 In our smaller sole occupancy chalets (Cosy, Falaises, Rulens, Camille, Upper and Lower David) breakfast is self-service with the same delicious options available.
 Please note in some of our larger chalets if everyone comes to breakfast at the same time a degree of patience may be required!

 Children’s lunch – Lunch is an opportunity for adult guests to try the fabulous piste side offerings whilst for those children booked into our fabulous childcare clubs there are two courses of freshly prepared, hot and wholesome food – great for hungry young skiers and tobogganers!